Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Or, plug a trouble lamp into the same socket that the air compressor will be plugged into, to make sure that there is actually power getting to the socket.

-Air Compressor Won’t Start – Fuse or Breaker Blows Again When Starting
+Air Compressor Won’t Turn On – Fuse or Breaker Blows Again When Starting

 If the compressor is creating an electrical fault, then the breaker will pop or the fuse will blow once the compressor tries to start again.
 If this is the case, and your compressor still will not start then you should look along the wiring path for your compressor and make sure if it has an in-line fuse, that it hasn’t blown, or if there is a thermal reset button, give it a push.